hindu-comm/weblogs/manasataramgini/2010/01/2010-01-31_bistahieversor-haplocheirus-and-other-recently-announced-dinosaurs.md

 tyrannosaurs.
 By tweaking Senter’s matrix we get *Coelurus* as an even more primitive tyrannosaur although there is less confidence in this.
-*Tanycolagreus* appears to be about as primitive as the proceratosaurids mainly based on C\&W’s data.
+*Tanycolagreus* appears to be about as primitive as the proceratosaurids mainly based on C&W’s data.
 Even more derived is *Dilong*, which is a sister group of the rest of the tyrannosaurids. *Calamosaurus* could be related to the roughly coeval *Dilong* but is too fragmentary to assess confidently.
 Even more derived than *Dilong* is an assemblage of unclear